caesar6974/ko_formal/README.md

 # ko_formal
-Changes koream unformal sentence to a formal one
+Turns korean unformal sentence to a formal one